Juan-Jones/ramem/exampleSite/content/blog/ways-to-make-money.md

 ### 4. Start a Blog

 Have you considered starting a blog?
-[Launching a blog](/blog/how-to-make-a-blog/) provides a platform to share your passions and connect with a global audience.
+A blog provides you with a platform to share your passions and connect with a global audience.
 Covering topics like travel, fashion, or technology can attract loyal followers and open doors to monetization through ads, sponsorships, and affiliate partnerships.
 Consistently creating engaging and high-quality content is key to building a thriving online presence and generating income from your blog.

 ### 5. Earn Money on YouTube